 To find out the application procedure to follow if you hold a French or a foreign degree, and depending on the program level you want to apply for, please fill in the form below (please note that applications open from November for Eiffel scholarship applicants only and from January for other foreign degree applicants).

 Please read carefully the Frequently Ask Questions section, and check the deadlines before applying.

 Application campaigns for the year 2019-2020

 - November 7th to 27th 2018: Eiffel Scholarship candidates (foreign applicants only): http://www.campusfrance.org/fr/eiffel

 - January 10th to February 7th 2019: applications for Master's degrees (applicants holding a foreign degree)

-- from the end of January to mid-March 2019: for applications in first year of Bachelor's degree through Parcoursup
+- from the end of January to mid-March 2019: applications for first year of Bachelor's degree through Parcoursup

 - May 2nd to 22nd 2019: applications for Bachelor's degrees (applicants holding a French or a foreign degree) and Master's degrees (applicants with a French degree).